electric-sql/electric/docs/guides/local-development.md

 ### Run Caddy
 This command runs Caddy so it's listening on port 3001 and proxying shape requests to Electric which listens on port 3000.
+If you're loading shapes through your API or framework dev server, replaces 3000 with the port your API or dev server is listening on.

 ```cli
 npx @radically-straightforward/caddy run --config - --adapter caddyfile <<EOF